ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

 > Each renderer process has one or more `RenderFrame` objects, which correspond to frames with documents containing content.
 The corresponding `RenderFrameHost` in the browser process manages state associated with that document.
 Each `RenderFrame` is given a routing ID that is used to differentiate multiple documents or frames in the same renderer.
 These IDs are unique inside one renderer but not within the browser, so identifying a frame requires both a `RenderProcessHost` and a routing ID.
 Communication from the browser to a specific document in the renderer is done through these `RenderFrameHost` objects, which know how to send messages through Mojo or legacy IPC.

-We this effort a frame can find other frames in the same Browsing Context Group just like the following:
+With this kind of design, frame can find other frames in the same Browsing Context Group just like the following:

 ![image](/Cross Process Tabs (for posting).png)